DS4PS/course-asu-paf-586-summer-2019/schedule.md

 ** Week 5 - Managing with Data

+*** { @unit = "Due Aug 4th", @title = "Managerial Experiments (Team 5)", @reading, @foldout }

+1. Duhigg, C. (2016).
+Smarter faster better: The secrets of being productive.
+Random House. **CH8 Charlotte Fludd pp 247-252, the data room 252-256**
+2. BBC World Service: “How Iceland Saved Its Teenagers” November 11, 2017. [ link ]
+3. Eagle, N., & Greene, K. (2014).
+Reality mining: Using big data to engineer a better world.
+MIT Press. **CH4 engineering public policy**

+*** { @title = "Information Blindness (Team 1)", @reading, @foldout }

+1. Duhigg, C. (2016).
+Smarter faster better: The secrets of being productive.
+Random House. **CH8 Charlotte Fludd pp 247-252, the data room 252-256**
+2. Meier, P. (2015).
+Digital humanitarians: how big data is changing the face of humanitarian response.
+Routledge. **CH2 the rise of big crisis data pp 25-31**
+3. Pentland, A. (2015).
+Social Physics: How social networks can make us smarter.
+Penguin. **CH7 organizational change**

 *** { @unit = "", @title = "Start Final Memo", @assignment }

 ** Week 6 - Data-Driven Human Resources

+*** { @unit = "Due Aug 11th", @title = "Building Effective Teams (Team 2) ", @reading, @foldout }

+1. Duhigg, C. (2016). “[What we learned from Google’s Efforts to Build a Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).”
+The New York Times Magazine, Feb.
+25, 2016.
+1. Pentland, A. (2015).
+Social Physics: How social networks can make us smarter.
+Penguin. **CH4 engagement**

+*** { @title = "Incentivizing Teams (Team 3)", @reading, @foldout }

+1. Pentland, A. (2015).
+Social Physics: How social networks can make us smarter.
+Penguin. **CH3 idea flow**
+1. Pentland, A. (2015).
+Social Physics: How social networks can make us smarter.
+Penguin. **CH5 collective intelligence**
+1. Pentland, A. (2015).
+Social Physics: How social networks can make us smarter.
+Penguin. **CH6 shaping organizations**

+*** { @title = "A Tale of Two Data-Driven Management Systems: Amazon and Zappos (Team 4)", @reading, @foldout }

+Make an argument that Amazon's use of human resources data will be more effective than Zappos's approach.

+1. O'Neil, C. (2016).
+Weapons of math destruction: How big data increases inequality and threatens democracy.
+Broadway Books. **CH7 sweating bullets**
+1. Kantor, J. & Streitfeld, D. “Inside Amazon: Wrestling Big Ideas in a Bruising Workplace.”
+The New York Times, August 15, 2015.
+1. Richard Feloni (Feb 19, 2016).
+“A former Zappos manager explains how her job changed after the company got rid of bosses.”
+Business Insider.
+1. Yuki Noguchi (July 21, 2015).
+"Zappos: A Workplace Where No One And Everyone Is The Boss."
+NPR.

+*** { @title = "A Tale of Two Data-Driven Management Systems: Amazon and Zappos (Team 5)", @reading, @foldout }

+Make an argument that Zappos's use of human resources data will be more effective than Amazon's approach.

+1. O'Neil, C. (2016).
+Weapons of math destruction: How big data increases inequality and threatens democracy.
+Broadway Books. **CH7 sweating bullets**
+1. Kantor, J. & Streitfeld, D. “Inside Amazon: Wrestling Big Ideas in a Bruising Workplace.”
+The New York Times, August 15, 2015.
+1. Richard Feloni (Feb 19, 2016).
+“A former Zappos manager explains how her job changed after the company got rid of bosses.”
+Business Insider.
+1. Yuki Noguchi (July 21, 2015).
+"Zappos: A Workplace Where No One And Everyone Is The Boss."
+NPR.

 *** { @unit = "Due August 13", @title = "Final Memo", @assignment }